Perfect Plank Co.

 Incompatible conditions: Avoid contact with oxidizing agents and drying oils.
 Avoid open flame.

-and gases, including carbon dioxide, carbon monoxide, aldehydes and inorganic acids.
+Hazardous decomposition: Thermal oxidative degradation of wood produces irritating and toxic flumes nad gases, including carbon dioxide, carbon monoxide, aledehydes, and inorganic acids.

-Hazardous polymerization Will not occur
+Hazardous polymerization: Will not occur

-SECTION SIX: HEALTH HAZARD INFORMATION.
+SECTION SIX: HEALTH HAZARD INFORMATION

 A. Inhalation.
 Wood dust is a positive human carcinogen (IARC/NTP).
 An excess risk of nasal adenocarcinoma has been reported by workers in the furniture and cabinet-making industry.
 This excess risk occurs mainly in those that involve exposure to wood dusts.
 Some studies have suggested that the incidence of nasal cancers and Hodgkin’s disease may be increased in workers in the lumber and sawmill, carpentry and joinery trades.
 Coughing, wheezing, sneezing, sinusitis, prolonged colds and other conditions have also been reported.